PASTAplus/EMLvp/documentation/source/index.rst

 Introduction
 ------------

-**EMLvp** is a Python 3 library to validate and parse Ecological Metadata Lanaguage XML documents for compliance (see the official EML documentation for reference: https://eml.ecoinformatics.org/validation-and-content-references.html)
+**EMLvp** is a Python 3 library to validate and parse Ecological Metadata Language XML documents for compliance with the EML metadata standard.
+See the
+`EML normative documentation <https://eml.ecoinformatics.org/validation-and-content-references.html>`_ for reference.

 The **EMLvp** package is both a command line interface (CLI) application that can be used in a local environment and an EML validation and parsing API that may be imported into other Python modules.
 The CLI application, ``emlvp``, is also